Note: For a full list of publications, please see the CV page.

-My first monograph, The Merchant Ship in the British Atlantic, 1600–1800: Continuity and Innovation in a Key Technology, will be published by Brill, as a volume in their Technology and Change in History series, edited by Adam Lucas and Steven A. Walton.
+My first monograph, The Merchant Ship in the British Atlantic, 1600–1800: Continuity and Innovation in a Key Technology, has just been published by Brill, as Volume 18 in their Technology and Change in History series, edited by Adam Lucas and Steven A. Walton.

 The entire series may be viewed here.

 Objects and Capital in the Transatlantic Imagination (edited collection)